-Sometimes your farts smell, sometimes they're boisterous, and, yes, sometimes they hurt.
+Sometimes your farts smell, sometimes they're loud, and, yes, sometimes they hurt.
 But the one thing farts are not (or, at least, shouldn't be) is embarrassing.
-They're actually a sign that your gastrointestinal system is just doing its thing and processing your food.
-So why does that natural process have to be so freakin' painful sometimes?
+They're actually a sign that your gastrointestinal system is just doing its thing and processing your food as it should.
+So why does that totally natural process have to be so painful sometimes?

 For starters, everyone with an anus and a set of intestines passes gas from time to time.
 And there are a ton of totally normal reasons why people fart (e.g. eating fibrous foods or swallowing too much air).
 And aside from figuring out and avoiding the foods and drinks you know make you a little extra gassy, there's not a whole lot you can do to manage your farts — besides wait for the gas to pass.